 - Seek out practitioners who specialize in legitimate fields.

 Evidence based research, such as what is published in peer-reviewed journals like the Journal of the American Medical Association, are the best way to predict the potential impact of a particular therapy.
 Services the Cancer Center recognizes as having benefit to patients include art therapy, music therapy, massage therapy, guided imagery, yoga and creative writing.

-Accrediation indicates that a practitioner has trained in a particular field and is held to a code of professional ethics.
-Accredited art therapists may use the letters "ATR-BC" after their names; accredited music therapists use "MT-BC."
-If you're seeking out a massage therapist, make sure the person is certified specifically in oncology massage.
-Certified oncology massage therapists have had special training to ensure they do not put patients at further risk for lymphedema (For more information, please see Reducing the Swelling: New laser therapy among treatment options for lymphedema).
+Accreditation indicates that a practitioner has trained in a particular field and is held to a code of professional ethics.
+Accredited art therapists may use the letters “ATR-BC” after their names; accredited music therapists use “MT-BC.”
+If you’re seeking out a massage therapist, make sure the person is certified specifically in oncology massage.
+Certified oncology massage therapists have had special training to ensure they do not put patients at further risk for lymphedema.

 Make sure you understand the practitioner’s fee structure and when payment will be due.
 Ask if the practice will bill third-party insurance companies.
 Although it’s very rare, some insurance plans will cover guided imagery or meditation if it’s coded as “biofeedback.”

 - Ask about any spiritual content in a provider's practice.

 Some practitioners, particularly those who offer guided imagery or meditation, may have a strong religious orientation.
 Make sure you are comfortable with the practitioner's viewpoint before proceeding.